What is changing in this policy?

 Does AOL read my private communications?

-AOL may use information about your use of certain communication tools (for example, AOL e-mail or AOL Instant Messenger); however, AOL does not read your private online communications when you use these communication tools without your consent.
+AOL may use information about your use of certain communication tools (for example, AOL e-mail or AOL Instant Messenger); however, when you use AOL communication tools, AOL does not read your private online communications without your consent.

 Who can I contact with questions about my privacy?

 If you have any questions or concerns, you may contact us at:Data Protection Officer